ekyna/Table/README.md

 Table component
 ===============

-This component aims to provide Html table generation from DBAL, designed like Symfony Form component is.
+This component aims to provide Html table generation from different kind of sources (Array, Doctrine Entity/Document), and is designed like the Symfony Form component is.
 It allows for multiple filters on the same property, column sorting and pagination.

 ## Installation / Configuration